 YouTube has official support for RSS feeds for a channel’s video uploads.
 Visit the channel you are interested in and grab the channel ID from the address bar.
 The channel ID contains 24 random characters.

-If the channel you want to follow has a username in the link instead of a channel ID, you can use the Youtube Username to Channel ID Converter to extract it.
+If the channel you want to follow has a username in the link instead of a channel ID, you can use this website to extract it.

 It can then be added to your reader like this: